Luxottica: Monopolistic pricing practices

 The company has been criticized for the high price of its brand-name glasses, such as Ray-Ban, Oakley, and several others.
 A 2012 60 Minutes segment focused on whether the company's extensive holdings in the industry were used to keep prices high.
-Luxottica owns not only a large portfolio of brands (over a dozen) such as Ray-Ban and Oakley but also retailers such as Sunglass Hut, Lenscrafters and Oliver Peoples, the optical departments at Target and Sears, as well as key eye insurance groups including the second largest glasses insurance firm in the US, EyeMed.
+Luxottica owns not only a large portfolio of brands (over a dozen) such as Ray-Ban and Oakley but also retailers such as Sunglass Hut, Lenscrafters and Oliver Peoples, the optical departments at Target, and (formerly) Sears, as well as key eye insurance groups including the second largest glasses insurance firm in the US, EyeMed.
 It has been accused of operating a complete monopoly on the optical industry and overcharging for its products; for example, temporarily dropping then-competitor Oakley from its frame design list, then, when the company stock crashed, purchasing the company, then increasing the prices of its Ray-Ban sunglasses.
 In addition, it has been argued that, by owning the vision insurance company EyeMed, it also controls part of the buyers' market as well.

-The company has said that the market is highly competitive, and that their frames account for ~10% of sales worldwide and ~20% in the United States.
+The company has said that the market is highly competitive, and that their frames account for ≈10% of sales worldwide and ≈20% in the United States.
+In 2017, their share of the prescription lens market was 41%.
 Euromonitor International estimated that Luxottica's market share was 14% worldwide, with the second-largest company in the industry, Essilor, holding a 13% market share.
 The third-largest player was Johnson & Johnson, with a 3.9% market share.
 In October 2018, Luxottica and Essilor merged into a single company, EssilorLuxottica, which now occupies nearly 30% of the global market share and represents almost a billion pairs of lenses and frames sold annually.

+Despite not owning most of the market, the company has considerable price-setting power.
+It uses "spiff money", financial incentives to reward other industry players who co-operate with it, and has repeatedly driven companies that competed with it on price out of business, crashing their market share and stock price, then buying them out.
+It has used a variety of techniques, including compelling retailers to drop suppliers and making imitations of competitor's products.
+It also funds university chairs of ophthalmology and is influential in professional associations.

 The HBO series Last Week Tonight with John Oliver has criticized the company as a prominent instance of corporate consolidation, as has the TruTV series Adam Ruins Everything.

 In 2019, LensCrafters founder E. Dean Butler spoke to the Los Angeles Times, admitting that Luxottica's dominance of the eyewear industry had resulted in price markups of nearly 1,000%.
 In the interview, Butler noted "You can get amazingly good frames, with a Warby Parker level of quality, for $4 to $8.
 For $15, you can get designer-quality frames, like what you'd get from Prada."
 When told that some eyeglasses cost as much as $800 in the United States, Butler remarked, "I know.
 It's ridiculous.
 It's a complete rip-off."